Fleckalex/Assesment-Algonaut/Readme.md

 # Llama2 Papers Chatbot

 The Llama2 Papers Chatbot is a conversational AI application that answers questions related to llama models using information from the Llama2 papers.
-It supports both a pre-trained DistilBERT-based question-answering model and the OpenAI GPT-3.5 Turbo engine.
+It supports the OpenAI GPT-3.5 Turbo engine.

 ## Features